neuralhalation/type-ahead-word-challenge/README.rst

 What you will need
 ##################

+Make sure to :code:`npm i` first.

-You will need your own :code:`env.js` file in the :code:`src` directory that contains a :code:`const` called :code:`keys` and then nodes for your endpoints and Merriam-Webster keys.
+Then you will need your own :code:`env.js` file in the :code:`src` directory that contains a :code:`const` called :code:`keys` and then nodes for your endpoints and Merriam-Webster keys.